LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 ![](/img/post-conversation-survey-user-guide10.png)

-The messaging performance dashboard in Report Builder has been enhanced to include a dedicated “survey data export” sheet containing an in-depth analysis of the new messaging post conversation survey flows.
-The flows included in Report Builder are based on the ones configured in the LiveEngage Bot Studio.
+The messaging performance dashboard in Analytics Builder has been enhanced to include a dedicated “survey data export” sheet containing an in-depth analysis of the new messaging post conversation survey flows.
+The flows included in Analytics Builder are based on the ones configured in the LiveEngage Bot Studio.

 The new sheet contains an additional set of metrics and attributes which support the following analysis: